-47,XYY syndrome is characterized by an extra copy of the Y chromosome in each of a male's cells.
-Although many males with this condition are taller than average, the chromosomal change sometimes causes no unusual physical features.
-Most males with 47,XYY syndrome have normal production of the male sex hormone testosterone and normal sexual development, and they are usually able to father children.
+47,XYY syndrome is characterized by an extra copy of the Y chromosome in each of an individual's cells.
+Although many people with this condition are taller than average, the chromosomal change sometimes causes no unusual physical features.
+Most individuals with 47,XYY syndrome have normal production of the male sex hormone testosterone and normal male sexual development, and they are usually able to father children.

 Physical features related to 47,XYY syndrome can include increased belly fat, a large head (macrocephaly), unusually large teeth (macrodontia), flat feet (pes planus), fifth fingers that curve inward (clinodactyly), widely spaced eyes (ocular hypertelorism), and abnormal side-to-side curvature of the spine (scoliosis).
-These characteristics vary widely among affected boys and men.
+These characteristics vary widely among people with this condition.

-This condition occurs in about 1 in 1,000 newborn boys.
-Five to 10 boys with 47,XYY syndrome are born in the United States each day.
-Many affected males are never diagnosed or not diagnosed until later in life.
+This condition occurs in about 1 in 1,000 newborns.
+Five to 10 children with 47,XYY syndrome are born in the United States each day.
+Many affected individuals are never diagnosed or not diagnosed until later in life.